zencodism/Emotion/README.md

 Proof of concept: voice emotion recognition

+*For big, uglier and packaged version that should work out of the box in Windows environment, check repository 'Emotion_Pack'.
+Code here is a bit more cleanly organized but would require some setup and adjustments to run correctly.*

 Depends on:

   * openEAR library for heavy lifting (so, actual trained classifiers to recognize various emotion spectra in human voice)